Chris Milk: Virtual reality

 Milk's first virtual reality production was a collaboration with musical artist Beck entitled "Sound and Vision".
 The project was initially released online, giving viewers the choice to watch Beck perform from the vantage point of different 360 degree cameras, and further allowed viewers to use their computer's mouse to change their viewing perspective.
 Milk invented a binaural audio recording instrument in order to capture sound in a 3D environment to mimic real life human experience.
 The result allows the audio to shift perspective in accordance with what the viewer is seeing, creating a natural virtual experience for the audience member.
 In the tradition of his work on "The Wilderness Downtown" and Rome, Milk utilized modern technologies to further expand the viewing experience: viewers could enable their computer's webcam to shift the perspective of the 360 video up, down, left and right with the tilt of their head.

-In 2014, Milk and Aaron Koblin founded Within (Virtual Reality) (formerly Vrse), a virtual reality technology company and sister company Vrse.works.
-Within is a leading virtual reality company that builds the technology to create and distribute the most innovative human stories in virtual reality.
-Sister company Here Be Dragons (formerly Vrse.works) has partnered with top talent in film and television and represents a world class roster of directors for virtual reality content creation.
-The company has already produced award-winning immersive content including Clouds Over Sidra with the United Nations, and work with The New York Times, Vice, NBC, and Nike.
+In 2014, Milk and Aaron Koblin founded Within (Virtual Reality) (formerly Vrse).
+Here Be Dragons (formerly Vrse.works) has partnered with top talent in film and television and represents roster of directors for virtual reality content creation.
+The company has produced award-winning content including Clouds Over Sidra with the United Nations, and work with The New York Times, Vice, NBC, and Nike.
 Vrse.farm is working in partnership with Megan Ellison's Annapurna Pictures to develop original cinematic work in virtual reality.
-The Within app is currently available on iOS and Android, works with Google Cardboard and Samsung Gear VR, and will be available on the Oculus Rift, PlayStation VR and HTC Vive when they are released to the public in 2016.